 Review: KILL ME THREE TIMES (2014)

-The main selling point of KILL ME THREE TIMES is the casting of Simon Pegg, (Shaun of the Dead, Star Trek), as a remorseless killer.
+The main selling point of KILL ME THREE TIMES is the casting of Simon Pegg, (Shaun of the Dead, SLAUGHTERHOUSE RULEZ), as a remorseless killer.
 This had me both interested and worried, because while I was very interested in seeing Simon playing against type the fact that was the biggest thing it had going for it made me worry about the film itself.
 And those fears are somewhat justified.

-The film is a Pulp Fiction style tale of dirty deeds and double crosses that begins with the surveillance of a cheating wife and ends with a trail of corpses.
+The film is a Pulp Fiction style tale of dirty deeds and double-crosses that begins with the surveillance of a cheating wife and ends with a trail of corpses.
 The story is told in three segments, (hence the title), that shift in point of view and time frame like Pulp Fiction only on a smaller scale.
 And that is a large part of the problem, if this had been released in 1995 it would have still felt fresh, by 2014 it had been done a few too many times.

-Charlie Wolfe, (Pegg) is hired to kill Alice Taylor (Alice Braga PREDATORS, I AM LEGEND), unfaithful wife of the abusive Jack (Callan Mulvey BEYOND SKYLINE).
+Charlie Wolfe, (Pegg) is hired to kill Alice Taylor (Alice Braga PREDATORS, I AM LEGEND), the unfaithful wife of the abusive Jack (Callan Mulvey BEYOND SKYLINE).
 However, her dentist (Sullivan Stapleton RENEGADES) beats him to it as part of an insurance scam to pay off his gambling debts.
 Or do they?
-From here KILL ME THREE TIMES spirals off into a twisted mess of crosses, double crosses, robberies and infidelities as the small cast do their worst to each other with violent and darkly funny results.
+From here KILL ME THREE TIMES spirals off into a twisted mess of crosses, double-crosses, robberies and infidelities as the small cast do their worst to each other with violent and darkly funny results.

-And it’s the dark humor that is the film’s savior.
+And it’s the dark humour that is the film’s saviour.
 When we first meet Pegg’s character he’s taking out somebody in the middle of the Outback and actually stops in the middle of it to take a phone call.
 That sets the tone for the rest of KILL ME THREE TIMES.
 Everyone else is committing what amount to crimes of passion while Charlie is cold and detached, making deadpan comments as he kills for cash.
 The closest to him in tone is Bryan Brown (BREAKER MORANT, FX) as a corrupt cop, but he only makes what amounts to a couple of extended cameos.

 In the end, KILL ME THREE TIMES isn’t the film it could have been, it is better than a lot of Tarantino wannabes.
 Worth a watch for fans of the style, KILL ME THREE TIMES is available from Magnet Releasing.